billyabante/Robotics2_JacobianMatrix_Group15_Cartesian_2024/README.md

-# Laboratory 2 jacobian matrix of Cartesian Manipulator of Group 15
+# Laboratory 2: Jacobian matrix of Cartesian Manipulator of Group 15

 **PROPONENTS:**